alltheseas/nostrFAQs/FAQs-misconceptions.md

 <summary>14.
 What is the difference between nostr and ActivityPub, Mastodon, Fediverse (via FOSDEM)? </summary>

 `ActivityPub, Mastodon, Fediverse social identity registration is tied to a server, and is considered an account.
 That is, the AP server admin can rugpull, ban, or censor said identity.
 On nostr, relay operators cannot singularly ban or rugpull an identity.
+While a relay admin can ban an npub from publishing on a relay, there are many other relays to choose from and write to.
 Collusion between all (hundreds or thousands) of relay admins is extremely unlikely, if at all possible.` -[elsat](https://njump.me/npub1zafcms4xya5ap9zr7xxr0jlrtrattwlesytn2s42030lzu0dwlzqpd26k5)